react-bootstrap/react-bootstrap/CONTRIBUTING.md

 `[removed]` :).
 For further reading on writing a well formed commit message, check out these [5 useful tips for a better commit message][commit-message]

+## Visual Changes

+When making a visual change, if at all feasible please provide screenshots and/or screencasts of the proposed change.
+This will help us to understand the desired change easier.

 ## Docs

 Please update the docs with any API changes, the code and docs should always be